isc-projects/stork/doc/user/overview.rst

 =================================

-The Stork server continuously monitors the status of the Kea DHCP daemons, the Kea Control Agent (Kea CA), and the Kea DHCP-DDNS and BIND 9 services, and provides a dashboard to show their current states.
+The Stork server continuously monitors the status of the Kea DHCP daemons, the Kea Control Agent (Kea CA), the Kea DHCP-DDNS, BIND 9, and PowerDNS services, and provides a dashboard to show their current states.

-The statuses are monitored on two levels: the first level is the status of the machine where Kea or BIND 9 is running.
+The statuses are monitored on two levels: the first level is the status of the machine where Kea, BIND 9 or PowerDNS is running.
 The user can see if the connection to the agent is established and can view additional information about the machine, such as the operating system as well as CPU and memory usage.
-The second level is the status of the Kea DHCP and BIND 9 daemons.
+The second level is the status of the Kea DHCP and DNS daemons.
 The user can inspect whether the processes are running; if they are not, the user can see the reason for the failure.

-The Stork server keeps an events log, which contains the history of status changes of the Kea and BIND 9 services.
+The Stork server keeps an events log, which contains the history of status changes of the Kea and DNS services.

 Browsing the Logs
 =================

-The Stork server provides a way to browse the logs of the Kea DHCP and BIND 9 services.
+The Stork server provides a way to browse the logs of the Kea DHCP services.

-The logs are fetched directly from the filesystem, so the logs can be read even if the Kea or BIND 9 services are down.
+The logs are fetched directly from the filesystem, so the logs can be read even if the Kea services are down.

 The Stork server can read only the data logged into a file.
 It cannot read the logs from the syslog or standard output.
 The Stork agent must have the